 "The professionalism, care, integrity and insight that Janet brings allowed us to make strong, informed decisions.
 Her organisation and preparation skills are superb but her greatest contribution is linked to her ability to focus on the kaupapa and seek collective outcomes that will support transformative change."

-- Dr Tracey McIntosh, Head of Sociology, Auckland University.
+- Professor Tracey McIntosh, Head of Sociology, Auckland University.
 Committee Member, Peter McKenzie Project

 The Hearing House is a charity for deaf children and their families.
 It's mission is to enable deaf or hearing impaired children to listen and speak like their hearing peers.

 - A feasibility study for its new redevelopment

 - Redesign of the organisation's client and professional surveys